This information is for Northern Ireland only, if you live in England, Scotland or Wales visit the GOV.UK website.

 From 6 April 2020, the standard allowance for a single Universal Credit claimant (aged 25 and over) is £409.89 per month.

-From 30 March 2020 for the next three months, work search and work availability requirements will be removed for new and existing claims to Universal Credit.
+On 30 March 2020, work search and work availability requirements were removed for claims to Universal Credit.

 You must still tell us about changes to your circumstances by signing in to your Universal Credit online account .